 Slated for 2019, the UltraFICO model may widen the pool of borrowers overall.
 However, homebuyers seeking mortgages backed by Fannie and Freddie will not have access for years

-A new credit score that would improve mortgage eligibility for numerous borrowers won’t lend a help to a considerable range of prospective home buyers anytime shortly.
+A new credit score that would improve mortgage eligibility for numerous borrowers won’t lend help to a considerable range of prospective home buyers anytime shortly.

-The new model will generate higher credit scores for borrowers by factoring in data from checking, savings and cash markets accounts — data that has historically been overlooked.
+The new model will generate higher credit scores for borrowers by factoring in data from checking, savings, and cash markets accounts.
+Data that has historically been overlooked.
 The score will launch as a pilot program for lenders in early 2019.

 But despite all the excitement, the score’s applicability in the mortgage area can stay extremely restricted for the predictable future.

-The agency said at the time that it was shifting its focus to implement Section 310 of the economic growth, regulatory Relief, and consumer Protection Act, a law enacted in may that needs fha to “define through rule-making, the standards and criteria the Enterprises will use to validate credit score models.”
+The agency said at the time that it was shifting its focus to implement Section 310 of the economic growth, regulatory relief, and consumer Protection Act.
+A law enacted in may that needs FHA to “define through rule-making.
+The standards and criteria the Enterprises will use to validate credit score models.”

-This means a decision by the agency to approve new models like UltraFICO may be delayed as way out as 2020, HousingWire rumored.
+This means a decision by the agency to approve new models like UltraFICO may be delayed as the way out as 2020, HousingWire rumored.
 For now, mortgage lenders reportedly will continue using Classic FICO for Fannie and Freddie-backed mortgages.